samuelim01/tp/docs/UserGuide.md

 <box type="tip">

-These are useful tips that you should take note of before using the command.
+These are useful tips that you should take note of when using the command.

 </box>

 <box type="warning">

-These are alerts which you should take note of before using the command.
+These are alerts which you should take note of when using the command.

 </box>